Uvis Balinskis

-Uvis Jānis Balinskis (born 1 August 1996) is a Latvian professional ice hockey defenceman for the Florida Panthers of the National Hockey League (NHL).
-He won the Stanley Cup with the Panthers in 2025.
+Uvis Jānis Balinskis (born 1 August 1996) is a Latvian professional ice hockey player who is a defenceman for the Florida Panthers of the National Hockey League (NHL).
+He made his NHL debut with Florida in 2023, and won the Stanley Cup with the Panthers in 2025.
+Prior to the NHL Balinskis played several years in different European leagues, with his first senior professional games coming in 2015.
+Internationally Balinskis has represented the Latvian national team at several World Championships, and won a bronze medal in 2023.